raganwald-deprecated/homoiconic/2008-11-21/templates_double_mockingbirds_and_helpers.md

 Double Mockingbirds
 ---

+Almost all of the combinators we've seen so far conserve their arguments.
+For example, if you pass `xyz` to a bluebird, you get one `x`, one `y`, and one `z` back, exactly what you passed in.
+You get `x(yz)` back, so they have been grouped for you.
+But nothing has been added and nothing has been taken away.
+Likewise the thrush reverses its arguments, but again it answers back the same number arguments you passed to it.

+Alone amongst the combinators we've examined, the kestrel does not conserve its arguments.
+It *erases* one.
+If you pass `xy` to a kestrel, you only get `x` back.
+The `y` is erased.
+Kestrels do not conserve their arguments.
+Today we are going to meet another combinator that does not conserve its arguments, the Double Mockingbird.
+Where a kestrel erases one of its arguments, the double mockingbird *duplicates* both of its arguments.
+In logic notation, `M`<sub>2</sub>`xy = xy(xy)`.
+Or in Ruby:

+	double_mockingbird.call(x).call(y)
+		=> x.call(y).call(x.call(y))

+The double mockingbird is not the only combinator that duplicates one or more of its arguments.
+Logicians have also found important uses for many other duplicating combinators like the ordinary Mockingbird (`Mx = xx`), which is the simplest duplicating combinator, the Starling (`Sxyz = xz(yz)`), which is one half of the [SK combinator calculus](http://en.wikipedia.org/wiki/SKI_combinator_calculus "SKI combinator calculus - Wikipedia, the free encyclopedia"), and the Turing Bird (`Uxy = y(xxy)`), which is named after [its discoverer](http://www.alanturing.net/turing_archive/index.html "Alan Turing (1912-1954)").

-As mentioned above, double mockingbirds have a duplicative effect: `M`<sub>2</sub>`xy = xy(xy)`.
-The great benefit of duplicative combinators from a *theoretical* perspective is that combinators that duplicate an argument can be used to introduce recursion without names, scopes, bindings, and other things that clutter things up.
+> The great benefit of duplicative combinators from a *theoretical* perspective is that combinators that duplicate an argument can be used to introduce recursion without names, scopes, bindings, and other things that clutter things up.
 Being able to introduce anonymous recursion is very elegant, and [there are times when it is useful in its own right](http://www.eecs.harvard.edu/~cduan/technical/ruby/ycombinator.shtml "A Use of the Y Combinator in Ruby").

-Nice as that is, we aren't going to celebrate the elegance of anonymous recursion.
-But let's quickly review how it works before we take a look at the practical benefits of using a combinator to generate divide and conquer methods.
-Let's start by writing a double mockingbird in Ruby:
+Let's write a double mockingbird in Ruby:

 	m2 = lambda do |x|
 	  lambda do |y|